 I am the author of novels, stories, radio plays and screenplays.
 My first novel, My Summer of Love, won a Betty Trask Award and became a BAFTA award winning feature film.
 I am currently working on a film adaptation of my latest novel, Spilt Milk Black Coffee for Rainy Day Films, and completing a fourth novel.
-My latest radio play, Rowena The Wonderful, will be broadcast on BBC Radio 4 at 2.15pm on Friday 26 July 2013.

 I was educated at Goldsmiths College, University of London and am a graduate of the MA in Creative Writing at the University of East Anglia.

 My agent is Deborah Rogers at Rogers, Coleridge and White.